Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Numerical Results

 where ${\cal R}$ stands for $R$, $\hat{R}$ and $\tilde{R}$, respectively.
 It shows how the ``known" prediction ${\cal R}_{n-1}$ is affected by the one-order-higher terms.
-Table~\ref{conv} shows $\kappa_1 >\kappa_2 >\kappa_3$ for all those quantities, which are consistent with the perturbative nature of the series and indicates that one can obtain more precise prediction by including more loop terms.
+Table~\ref{conv} shows that generally, we have $\kappa_1 >\kappa_2 >\kappa_3$ for all those quantities, which are consistent with the perturbative nature of the series and indicates that one can obtain more precise prediction by including more loop terms.
 To show the perturbative nature more explicitly, we present the magnitudes of each loop terms for the four-loop approximants $R_{3}(Q=31.6~{\rm GeV})$, $\hat{R}_{3}(M_{\tau})$ and $\tilde{R}_{3}(M_H)$ in Table \ref{convorder}.
-Table \ref{convorder} shows the relative importance of the LO-terms: NLO-terms: N$^2$LO-terms : N$^3$LO-terms are
+Table \ref{convorder} shows the relative importance among the LO-terms, the NLO-terms, the N$^2$LO-terms and the N$^3$LO-terms for those approximants are